Different types of Abacus and their uses

 2. The Suanpan or Chinese Abacus

-The Chinese abacus, known as the suanpan usually contains more than seven rods with two beads on each rod in the upper deck and five beads each in the bottom.
+The Chinese abacus, known as the suanpan usually contains more than seven rods with two beads on each rod in the upper deck and five beads each on the bottom.
 Each of the two upper deck beads has a value of 5, while the lower deck beads each have a value of 1.
 The wires represent the powers of ten.

 The suanpan or chinese abacus model